hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/README.md

 ## Usage
 After cloning the repository, navigate to the relevant directories:

-- Run the Jupyter Notebook in `demo/` to explore the PoC logic.
+- Run the Jupyter Notebook to explore the PoC logic.
 - Deploy the provided Docker network to replicate the testbed environment.